The Rise of Teledentistry

 - Obtaining patients’ informed consent to participate in teledentistry.

-- Ensuring HIPAA requirements are met while conducting teledentistry; i.e., maintaining the privacy and security of patient information (see the COVID-19 Waivers exception on Page 2).
+- Ensuring HIPAA requirements are met while conducting teledentistry; i.e., maintaining the privacy and security of patient information.

 - Documenting all teledentistry services in the patient’s dental record.
 (If images are being sent for a second opinion, the referring dentist should note that in the record.
 The returned opinion also should be documented in the record as well as how it factored into any treatment decision.)